fred913/Schedo/README.md

    ```
 6. Package the application with PyInstaller by executing the following command in the terminal:
    ```
-   pyinstaller main.py -w -i ./img/favicon.ico -n Class-Widgets
+   pyinstaller main.py -w -i ./img/favicon.ico -n Schedo
    ```
 7. Copy the dependencies and resources to the build output by executing the following command in the terminal:
    ```
-   xcopy /E /I config .\dist\Class-Widgets\config xcopy /E /I ui .\dist\Class-Widgets\ui xcopy /E /I img .\dist\Class-Widgets\img xcopy /E /I audio .\dist\Class-Widgets\audio
+   xcopy /E /I config .\dist\Schedo\config xcopy /E /I img .\dist\Schedo\img xcopy /E /I audio .\dist\Schedo\audio
    ```
-8. Class Widgets is now ready to be used.
+8. Schedo is now ready to be used.
 You can find the build output in the `dist` folder.

 ## License
-This project (Class Widgets) is released under the GPL-3.0 license.
+This project (Schedo) is released under the GPL-3.0 license.
 Please refer to the [LICENSE](./LICENSE) file for details.

+### Source
+Originally this project is created by [RinLit-233-shiroko](https://github.com/RinLit-233-shiroko) called Class-Widgets.
+This is forked and completely (almost) rewritten by [fred913](https://github.com/fred913) to make it more efficient, user-friendly, cusomizable and lightweight.

 ## Acknowledgments
 This program uses [zhiyiYo](https://github.com/zhiyiYo/)'s [PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets) for the UI interface of the settings.
 This is an awesome project that provides a clean and modern UI for PyQt applications, and this project won't be that clean and user-friendly without it.